A Theatre Of Sound-Sculptured Space

 Because of an unusual combination of art and technology -- AUDIUM's creators, composer Stan Shaff and equipment designer Doug McEachern, were both professional musicians -- AUDIUM's conception and realization were able to evolve jointly.
 AUDIUM is the only theatre anywhere constructed specifically for sound movement, utilizing the entire environment as a compositional tool.

 The theatre consists of a foyer, sound labyrinth and main performance space.
 It is a building within a building, conceived directly for this art form, and built in part with a grant from the National Endowment For The Arts.
 Listeners sit in concentric circles and are enveloped by speakers in sloping walls, floating floor and a suspended ceiling.
 Compositions are performed live at each program by a tape performer who directs the sounds through a custom designed console to any combination of the 169 speakers.
 Sounds are "sculpted" through their movement, direction, speed and intensity on multiple planes in space.
-Live performance of taped works gives a human, interactive element to AUDIUM's spatial electronic orchestra.
+Live performance of composed works gives a human, interactive element to AUDIUM's spatial electronic orchestra.

 "I have always been possessed by the evocative qualities all sounds seem to have, whether natural or electronic.
 Sounds touch deeper levels of our inner life, layers that lie just beneath the visual world.
 All sounds are communicative - sound as birth, life and death; sound as time and space; sound as object, environment or event.
 Audiences should feel sound as it bumps up against them, caresses, travels through, covers and enfolds them.